jet/equinox/README.md

 While the implementations are distilled from code from [`Jet.com` systems dating all the way back to 2013](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/), the abstractions in the API design are informed significantly by work, discussions and documentation and countless hours invested with no expectation of any reward from many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain) and the outstanding continuous work of the :raised_hands: [EventStore](https://github.com/eventstore) founders, team and community over the years.

+_If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the DDD-CQRS-ES Slack.
+There's a thriving 2000+ strong [community on Slack](https://t.co/MRxpx0rLH2) you'll get patient and impartial world class advice from 24x7._

 # Features

-- Designed to be non-invasive to application code; Domain tests can be written directly against the models without any need to use Equinox assemblies or constructs as part of writing those tests.
+- Designed not to invade application code; Domain tests can be written directly against your models without any need to use Equinox assemblies or constructs as part of writing those tests.
-- Encoding of events via `Equinox.UnionCodec` provides for pluggable encoding events based on either:
+- Encoding of events via `Equinox.UnionCodec` provides for pluggable encoding of events based on either:
-    - Providing an explicitly coded pair of `encode` and `tryDecode` functions
     - Using a [versionable convention-based approach (using `Typeshape`'s `UnionContractEncoder` under the covers)](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/), providing for serializer-agnostic schema evolution with minimal boilerplate
+    - Also providing a hook using an explicitly coded pair of `encode` and `tryDecode` functions for when you need to customize
-- Independent of the store used, Equinox provides for caching using the .NET `MemoryCache` to minimize roundtrips, latency and bandwidth / request charges costs by maintaining the folded state without any explicit code within the Domain Model
+- Independent of the store used, Equinox provides for caching using the .NET `MemoryCache` to minimize roundtrips, latency and bandwidth / Request Charges by maintaining the folded state, without any explicit code within the Domain Model
-- Logging is both high performance and pluggable (using [Serilog](https://github.com/serilog/serilog) to your hosting context (we feed log info to  Splunk atm and feed metrics embedded in the LogEvent Properties to Prometheus; see relevant tests for examples)
+- Logging is both high performance and pluggable (using [Serilog](https://github.com/serilog/serilog) to your hosting context (we feed log info to Splunk and the metrics embedded in the LogEvent Properties to Prometheus; see relevant tests for examples)
 - Extracted from working software; currently used for all data storage within Jet's API gateway and Cart processing.
 - Significant test coverage for core facilities, and per Storage system.
 - **`Equinox.EventStore` Transactionally-consistent Rolling Snapshots**: Command processing can be optimized by employing in-stream 'compaction' events in service of the following ends: